lzehrung/btn-ci/readme.md

 ```

 ### Build Definitions
 Add a JSON configuration file to the definitions folder to set up a build.
+This will be re-loaded before a build starts allowing you to make tweaks to it without restarting the server.

 Here's an example:

 ```JSON
 {